marianps/datasciencecoursera/README.md

 # datasciencecoursera
-Data Science Coursera repository on GitHub
+Data Science Coursera repository on GitHub for Course Project